eficode/robotframework-oxygen/DEVGUIDE.md

 >>>
 ```

 Running this should not produce any errors, and we can import file `locusthandler.py` from `/locusthandler` folder we created.
-[Read more about packaging python projects from here.](https://packaging.python.org/glossary/#term-import-package) Next we can exit the python intepreter (CTRL + D) and write following lines to the end of `lib/python3.7/site-packages/oxygen/config.yml`:
+[Read more about packaging python projects from here.](https://packaging.python.org/tutorials/packaging-projects/) Next we can exit the python intepreter (CTRL + D).

+We will now append the following lines to the end of `lib/python3.7/site-packages/oxygen/config.yml` file.
+This is how we configure the locusthandler to the oxygen.

 ```
 locusthandler.locusthandler: